 Wrongful death is always a tragic circumstance.
-If such a lawsuit is brought, it means someone or something has been negligent or intentionally caused the death of another.
-If you are reading this, it likely means that someone who died was in your family.
-While you grieve, you may sense the injustice of what occurred.
+It can leave families reeling, especially when the death was the result of someone else’s wrongful actions.
+While you and your family members grieve the loss of a loved one, you may sense the injustice of what occurred.
 A wrongful death lawsuit is one way to obtain justice for your loved one.

-Because we work with families in both Georgia and South Carolina, we are familiar with the differences in the two states’ wrongful death statutes.
-While they are similar in some aspects, they differ in the details and those details are important.
-Georgia requires the spouse of the deceased to bring the action, while in South Carolina it is the personal representative of the estate.
+Because our lawyers are experienced in representing families in Georgia, South Carolina and Alabama, we are familiar with the differences in each of these states’ wrongful death statutes.
+While they are similar in many ways, they differ in the details and those details are important.

-The states also have differing statues of limitations that govern how much time you have to bring the lawsuit.
-In Georgia, it is typically two years unless a death was caused by a motor vehicle accident where the at-fault driver committed a violation of a traffic regulation or criminal code, and then you may have up to six years.
-In South Carolina, it is typically three years.
+States have differing statues of limitations that govern how much time you have to bring the wrongful death lawsuit.
+In Georgia, it is typically two years unless a death was caused by a motor vehicle accident where the at-fault driver committed a violation of a traffic regulation or criminal code.
+Then you may have up to six years.
+In Alabama it is also typically two years, while in South Carolina it is typically three years.